WICG/turtledove/FLEDGE.md

 }
 ```

-Additional bids are not provided through the auction config passed to runAdAuction(), but rather through the response headers of a Fetch request, as described in section 6.3 Response Headers.
+Additional bids are not provided through the auction config passed to runAdAuction(), but rather through the response headers of a Fetch request, as described below in section [6.3 HTTP Response Headers](#63-http-response-headers).
 However, the auction config will still have an additionalBids field, whose value will be a Promise with no value, used only to signal to the auction that the additional bids have arrived and are ready to be accepted in the auction.

 ```
 navigator.runAdAuction({